7 days in Italy itinerary

 Michelangelo's David in Accademia Gallery, Florence,© Shutterstock

-Day 5: Explore Florence
+Day 5: Florence

 On day five of this Italy itinerary, I headed out to see some of Florence’s top attractions.
 Though I had just a day here, I picked places that would cover as much of its art and history as possible.

-Things to see
+Things to do in Florence

 Here’s a run-down of the attractions I decided to focus on — unsurprisingly, they have a bias towards the architecture and art Florence is so famous for.